-I increase the clarity, confidence and capacity of nonprofit professionals through social media training and coaching services.
+I increase the clarity, confidence and capacity of nonprofit marketers through personalized consulting and coaching services.

 1) I believe in what I do.
 I firmly believe in the power of technology and online tools to help nonprofits tell their stories, connect with stakeholders and advocate on behalf of clients.
 I’ve seen it work.

 2) I understand nonprofits and the unique challenges they confront.
 I’ve been a one person Development and Marketing Department, a volunteer and a Board Member.
 Having spent my career in the nonprofit and public sectors, I understand the specific obstacles that marketing and fundraising professionals face every day – isolation, wearing multiple hats, high expectations, and increasing responsibilities.

 3) I know what I’m doing.
 I don’t just play around on social media for fun.
 I attend conferences, read blogs, take webinars and read relevant publications to constantly be on top of all the changes in the social media and nonprofit landscape.

 4) I only work with nonprofit organizations.
 This allows me to specialize and focus on the unique needs of the third sector.
 The lack of capacity, support and resources available for nonprofits in the area of digital marketing and social media is the reason I started my business.
 J Campbell Social Marketing was founded in 2010 – built for nonprofits as a way to enable them to reach their goals using digital marketing and social media.